nadyavalin/rs-school-tasks/typescript-essentials/TypeScript-Badges-Compilation.md

 3. *In the third module* **Implement Interfaces in TypeScript** Now I know what an interface is and reasons for using it, and how it is different from a type alias.
 I learned how to declare, instantiate, extend and implement an interface.
 Also now I can declare an interface with custom array types.
 Furthermore, I can create indexable types.
 I think this knowledge will help me with the API task.

-*In the fourth module* **Develop Typed Functions in TypeScript** I learned how to create functions in TypeScript.
+4. *In the fourth module* **Develop Typed Functions in TypeScript** I learned how to create functions in TypeScript.
 I remembered about the named, anonymous and arrows functions.
 I wrote functions that have required, optional, default, and rest parameters.
 Also I can write the function with deconstructed object parameters.
 I can define function types using type aliases or interfaces.

-*In the fifth module* **Declare and Instantiate Classes in TypeScript** ...
+5. *In the fifth module* **Declare and Instantiate Classes in TypeScript** I learned how to use TypeScript classes describe the shape of objects.
+I can declare and instantiate a class and apply access modifiers to a class.
+I can define static properties in a class.
+I learned how to declare a class that extends another class.
+Now I know how to declare an interface to ensure class shape.
+I know when to use an interface or when to use a class (to define the structure of an object).
+I knew about classes and constructors when I learned OOP in JavaScript, but now I know how to do it using TypeScript.

-*In the sixth module* **Generics in TypeScript** ...
+6. *In the sixth module* **Generics in TypeScript** ...

-*In the seventh module* **Work with External Libraries in TypeScript** ...
+7. *In the seventh module* **Work with External Libraries in TypeScript** ...

-*In the eighth module* **Organize Code with Namespaces in TypeScript** ...
+8. *In the eighth module* **Organize Code with Namespaces in TypeScript** ...